Upside Down Skillet Caramelized Apple Pecan Biscuits

 Instructions

-- Melt the butter in a small iron skillet at medium-high heat.
+- Melt the butter in a small iron skillet on medium-high heat.

-- Add in the brown sugar and stir until dissolved.
+- Once the butter is almost completely melted, add in the brown sugar and stir until dissolved.
+I like to use a wooden spoon for this.

-- Then add all but about ¼ cup of the chopped apples.
-Stir often and cook until the apples are soft and caramelized which will take about 10-15 minutes.
+- Then add all but about ยผ cup of the chopped apples.
+Stir often and cook until the apples are soft and caramelized which should take about 10-15 minutes.

 - Remove from heat and place the cut-up biscuits and remaining apple pieces on top of the caramelized apple mixture.